 But lets go through this step by step.

 You just place one of the Note to MAP devices on a MIDI Track.
 Select or ‘sync’ your dedicated MIDI note pitch from your external MIDI controller or electronic drum, Then MAP the parameter you want to control.
-First step is done.

 Automate and change the control of MIDI mappings in Ableton Live

 –“Two Values” – switching between two values